hack4impact-mcgill/Greenpeace/api/README.md

 In your terminal, run the command `npx prisma migrate dev`.

 ## Misc
-- To access the database directly, run the command `psql -U greenpeace`
+- To directly access the database, run the command `psql -U greenpeace`